 Both tabletop wargames and RPGs use dice and probability.
 In wargames, dice and chance tend to stand in for battlefield or strategic conditions generally termed "friction," which are not encapsulated by the rules, e.g., weather conditions, the "fog of war" (Nebel des Krieges, a concept identified by Prussian general Carl von Clausewitz (1780–1831), troop morale, etc.)****

-In role-playing games, the dice serve the same basic function but relative to friction operating almost always at the level to the individual character (the player character (PC)) not a military unit.
+In role-playing games, the dice serve the same basic function but relative to friction usually operating at the level of the individual character each player controls (known as a player character or "PC") and not a military unit, and the result of the rolls may effect the sort of narrative structure unfolding during the gaming session.

 The various polyhedral dice used in many RPGs are sub-cultural icons and are designated by their number of sides, e.g., d4, d6, d8, d10, d20, etc.

 Fantasy fiction was the second influence on Gygax and Arneson.
 It dramatically expanded as a literary genre following the tremendous popularity beginning in the 1960s of J.R.R.
-Tolkien's The Lord of the Rings (1954).***** The genre includes many unremarkable "Tol-clones" written since the 1960s as well as comparatively more worthwhile works.
-As I see it, the genre as it exists now descends from three literary categories pre-dating Tolkien, the first two of which influenced Tolkien and the latter two of which are now generally considered to be as sub-genres within fantasy fiction:
+Tolkien's The Lord of the Rings (1954).***** The genre includes hundreds of unremarkable "Tol-clones" written since the 1960s as well as a few comparatively more worthwhile works.
+As I see it, the genre as it exists now descends from three literary categories predating Tolkien, the first two of which influenced Tolkien and the latter two of which are now generally considered to be sub-genres within fantasy fiction:

-3) fantastical or horror pulp fiction, such as that published in the 1920s magazine Weird Tales, including works by H.P.
-Lovecraft (e.g. "The Call of Cthuhlu"); this category also falls into one often termed weird fiction.
+3) fantastical or horror pulp fiction, such as the short stories published in the 1920s magazine Weird Tales, including works by H.P.
+Lovecraft (e.g. "The Call of Cthuhlu"); this category also falls into one often termed "weird fiction".

 The Role-playing Games Industry After D&D

-From the 1990s on, tabletop role-playing games evolved into card-based games, computer- and mobile device-based role-playing games, and what is now the $1.4 billion massively multiplayer online role-playing game (MMORPG) industry.
+From the 1990s on, tabletop role-playing games evolved into card-based games, computer and mobile device role-playing games, and what is now the $1.4 billion massively multiplayer online role-playing game (MMORPG) industry.

 The second part of Jerry Whitworth's excellent article "The ’80s – Geek Edition" gives a good sense of the evolution of RPGs, in part from from the perspective of the comics art profession.